JustinBlue26/JustinBlue26/README.md

 ### Hi there 👋
 # Hi There

+- 🔭 I’m currently working on ...
+My FIRST Readme In Github!
+- 🌱 I’m currently learning ...
+Well...Github.
+- 👯 I’m looking to collaborate on ...
+Github.
+It's somewhat all encompassing just this minute.
+- 🤔 I’m looking for help with ...
+Github, I feel like we were establishing a pattern.
+- 💬 Ask me about ...
+My CAT!
+There I broke the vicious cycle.
+- 📫 How to reach me: ...
+It just kept going.
+Round and round.
+Which made it vicious.
+And also a cycle.
+- 😄 Pronouns: ...
+He/Him/His
+- ⚡ Fun fact: ...
+I'm not Batman!
+-
 <!--
 **JustinBlue26/JustinBlue26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.